 The EPA has finally issued proposed limits on the amount of PFAS chemicals that are acceptable in drinking water.
 The recommended limit of only four parts per billion should help juries understand the extreme dangers firefighting foam presents.
 The defendants in the first AFFF trial scheduled to begin on June 5th have objected to the admission of these limits.
 They argued the EPA's recommendation is not final yet and did not indicate the level of knowledge at the time the AFFF products were produced.

-May 18, 2023 - Defendant Kidde-Fenwal, Inc. is Removed From the First AFFF Lawsuit Bellwether Trial; Second Round of AFFF Trials Will Involve Personal Injuries
+May 18, 2023 - Kidde-Fenwal Inc. Excluded from the Initial AFFF Lawsuit Bellwether Trial; Subsequent AFFF Trials to Address Personal Injury Claims

-The named defendants include 3M, DuPont, and Tyco Fire Products.
-These three companies argued the city would not be able to link the water contamination to their products, but the judge disagreed.
+Thes defendants argued the city would not be able to link the water contamination to their products, but the judge disagreed.
 Federal Judge Gergel denied a joint Motion for Summary Judgment filed by the three defendants.
 Eventually, the jury will be required to consider complicated scientific evidence to decide whether the defendants should be held responsible for contaminating the water sources.
 The outcome of this first trial will have a major impact on the future of this litigation and potential AFFF lawsuit settlement amounts.

 The first bellwether case (test lawsuit) is set for a jury trial in June.
 Both sides are preparing their evidence and objecting to the other side's proposed exhibits.
 The judge is requiring all lead counsel to argue their objections, in person, in an effort to reduce frivolous arguments.

-April 20, 2023 - National Firefighter Registry for Cancer is Established
+April 20, 2023 - The National Firefighter Registry for Cancer is Established

 The U.S. Centers for Disease Control and Prevention (CDC) is encouraging all firefighters to enroll in the National Firefighter Registry for Cancer to track and analyze the incidence of cancer among firefighters.
 In general, firefighters report more cancer diagnoses than the general public.
 Not long ago, the link between AFFF and cancer was considered hypothetical.
 Now it appears that the risk of cancer from AFFF is becoming an accepted fact.